elefant-ai/player2-ai-npc-godot/README.md

-# Player 2 AI NPC Plugin for Godot
+# Player2 AI NPC Plugin for Godot
 The Official Player2 AI NPC Plugin for Godot

-The Player 2 AI NPC Godot plugin allows developers to easily create AI NPCs in their Godot projects.
+The Player2 AI NPC Godot plugin allows developers to easily create AI NPCs in their Godot projects.

 The plugin uses free AI APIs from the [player2 App](https://player2.game/)